Welcome to Curacao cruise port! (Post updated: October 2023)

 - Queen Emma Bridge – Constructed across St Anna Bay, this pedestrian floating bridge constructed in 1888 and renovated multiple times connects Otrobanda and Punda districts.
 The bridge is also called “Swinging Old Lady” by the locals and regularly opens to enable the passage of larger vessels.

 - Dutch colonial buildings – As soon as you exit the Rif Fort village, you’ll see the Queen Emma Bridge and the line of colorful Dutch buildings.
-Get your camera ready, as this is one of the most photographed places in Willemstad!
 These typically Dutch buildings feature magnificent colonial architecture and are best seen from the pontoon bridge.
 Once you cross the bridge, you’ll see several waterfront cafes, restaurants, tour agencies, jewelry, perfume, clothing, and other duty-free shops housed in the buildings.
-Don’t miss the famous photo stop – Punda love heart!

-- Fort Amsterdam – Less than a 5-minute walk from the pontoon bridge, in the Punda quarter, you’ll come across one of the major historic landmarks – Fort Amsterdam.
-Strategically constructed at the entrance of the harbor in 1634, the ancient fort used to serve as a military fort and the headquarters of the Dutch West India Company (the Company financed the construction of the fort).
-Fort Amsterdam is one of the oldest preserved forts in Curacao that today serves as the seat of the government of Curacao, the governor, and the government officials.
+- Fort Amsterdam – Less than a 5-minute walk from the pontoon bridge, in the Punda quarter, you’ll come across one of the major historic landmarks – the 17th-century Fort Amsterdam.
+Today, the fort serves as the seat of the government of Curacao, the governor, and the government officials.

 - Breedestraat – This is the main shopping street in Willemstad that starts right after you cross Queen Emma Bridge.
-The street lines Fort Amsterdam and ends at Queen Wilhelmina Park.
-Here you’ll find a large number of duty-free shops, clothing and souvenir stores, banks, and more.
-Brands like Swarovski, Cariloha and Del Sol, Diamond International, Penha, and others can be found here.
-The street is lined with benches, so you can relax and enjoy the views of the surrounding colonial facades.
+Here you’ll find a large number of duty-free shops, clothing and souvenir stores, and brands like Swarovski, Cariloha and Del Sol, Diamond International, Penha, and others.

 - Mikvé-Israel-Emanuel Synagogue – Situated only one block away from Queen Wilhelmina Park, the 18th-century Curacao synagogue is the oldest continually used synagogue in the Western Hemisphere housed in an imposing, yellow-façade building.
-Spanish/Portuguese Congregation Mikvé -Israel-Emanuel I dates from 1651 and is the oldest Jewish Congregation in the Western Hemisphere.
-Boasting a sumptuously decorated interior, the Synagogue is a truly impressive place to visit and one of the main Curacao highlights.
-It also houses a Jewish Historical Museum, and a gift shop and offers guided tours.
-For more information, check Synagogue’s official website.
+It also houses a Jewish Historical Museum.

-- Curacao markets – Floating market, the New Market, and the Old Market can be found within a 5-minute walking distance from the main street and the Synagogue, alongside the canal by the Queen Wilhelmina Bridge.
+- Curacao markets – Floating Market, the New Market, and the Old Market can be found within a 5-minute walk from the main street and the Synagogue, alongside the canal by the Queen Wilhelmina Bridge.
 Here you can buy fresh goods from the locals, and get some delicious, authentic Curacao dishes such as iguana stew in the rustic Old Market, offering live cooking shows and a unique ambiance.

 2. Blue Curacao Liqueur Factory